Version 1.4 (April 23, 2019)

 Version 1.3.1 (January 4, 2019)

-- Software updated to allow for the licensing system to be hosted on a local server.
+- Updates to software to allow for the licensing system to be hosted on a local server.

 Version 1.2.1 (November 6, 2018)

-- User content updated with instructions for generating license with new activation key.
+- Updates to user content with instructions for generating license with new activation key.

 - Datalogics icons in Windows installer set to higher resolutions.